By Bettina Siochi | 04.12.21

 Tip #1: Create a Study Schedule

-A study schedule will help you make the time to focus on the material.
+A study schedule will help you take the time to focus on the material.

 Studying is all about consistency!

 For example, you can schedule to study from Monday to Friday from 6:00 to 8:00 PM.
-You can also choose to study on alternate days of the week, such as Monday, Wednesdays, and Fridays.
+You can also choose to study on alternate days of the week, such as Monday, Wednesday, and Friday.
 The bottom line is, you have to create a schedule for yourself.

 During study hours, stay focused.
 Clear your schedule and free yourself from any distractions.
 If this means switching off your phone or finding a nice quiet place to study, then do that!